FPG Participates in a New GRIT CPR (Consumer Participation in Research) Report

 The survey asked questions surrounding the types of research they participate in (qual and quant), frequency of participation, preferred method/device for participation, how they would like to receive invitations, what rewards they want, the impact of survey design, and more.

 Some of the key findings included:

 - Design: Nearly half of all respondents admitted that the design of a survey impacts their willingness to complete it

 - Length: Fifty-five percent of respondents said surveys should be 10 minutes or shorter in length, and yet the average interview is double that length

-- Motivation: There are many reasons that respondents participate in surveys: one-third cite a desire to earn rewards or prizes, while others like giving their opinions (6%); want opinions heard and acted on (13%); they are interested (9%); they enjoy it (11%)
+- Motivation: There are many reasons why respondents participate in surveys: one-third cite a desire to earn rewards or prizes, while others like giving their opinions (6%); want their opinions heard and acted on (13%); they are interested (9%); they enjoy it (11%)

 - Incentive: Across all sample types, countries and demographics respondents want incentive flexibility: reward them the way they want to be rewarded and give them choices

 It’s time to bring the participant experience to the forefront, and this report is a key tool to help us do so.